MikeRatcliffe/Recipes/recipes/curry-—-chicken-korma.md

 1. Add the chopped chicken to a large bowl and set aside.
 2. Add the cashew nuts to a food processor and pulse to break them up.
 3. Add the tomato paste, garlic, ginger, and seasonings.
 4. Add salt and pepper to taste and pulse to form a thick paste.
-If it is too thick, add a couple tablespoons of water to thin it just slightly.
+If it is too thick, add a couple tbsp of water to thin it just slightly.
 5. Mix the paste in a small bowl with the yogurt.
 6. Spoon the marinade over the chopped chicken and mix well.
 Cover and refrigerate at least 1 hour to let the flavors develop.
 You can leave it overnight to develop even more flavor.
 7. When you’re ready to cook, heat the oil in a large pan.